Annual Report

 Our Mission

-Our Mission: To improve social welfare through craft by building a sustainable, transparent, and fair ecosystem for makers.
+Our Mission: To improve social welfare through craft by building a sustainable, transparent, and economically just ecosystem for makers.

 Community Power: Founded in 2022, we have grown from a small private studio to a public organization with ~100 monthly members and 4 full-time staff.